kindredgroup/oracle-imagecopy-backup/README.md

 # Database ID: select to_char(dbid) from v$database
 dbid: 1433672784
 # How many days of archivelogs to keep on disk
+# No need to make it a large number it has no effect on snapshot retention and older archivelogs are still stored in snapshots
 recoverywindow: 2
 # Backup parallelism (Enterprise Edition feature only)
 parallel: 4